ITCZ affecting S. Mindanao: PAGASA

 Metro Manila will have partly cloudy to cloudy skies with isolated rain showers or thunderstorms.

-PAGASA said the rest of the country will experience the same conditions.
+The rest of the country, PAGASA said, will experience the same conditions.

-The entire country will have light to moderate winds and slight to moderate coastal waters, PAGASA said.
+The entire country, PAGASA said, will have light to moderate winds and slight to moderate coastal waters.